By clicking “Accept All Cookies,” you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.

 Apply to A-Lab

 The course includes an extended project pitch session and a final presentation event, in addition to normally scheduled class meetings.
-The course is not open to listeners and attendance at all sessions is mandatory.
+The course is not open to the general public.
+Student attendance at all sessions is mandatory.

 Past Projects